Cost & Fees

 - What does the Homestay Fee include?

-The monthly rate (payable on the first of the month) is:
+The monthly rate is:

 - How can I pay for my homestay?